Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #5 Industrial Management

-Technicians of mechanical engineering disciplines are expected to work during most of their career at middle level.
+Technicians of mechanical engineering disciplines are expected to work during most of their careers at the middle level.
 They are also expected to deal with workforce and management problems.

 In the present era of competition, optimum utilization of resources with achieving higher productivity is essential for any industry to survive.
 Quality and cost controls are also other important factors that contribute to the day-to-day supervision issues.